alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 ```

 where `SERVICE_NAME` is the descriptive name for this SQS queue and `345600` is
 a period in seconds to retain messages for.
+This parameter can also be passed at service creation time.

 #### Configuring a dead-letter queue